Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 Address: Jalan Haji Saman, Kota Kinabalu

-Sutera Harbour Marina Jetty is a harbour between Pacific Sutera Hotel and Magellan Sutera Resort.
-Going to islands is very convenient if you stay in one of these hotels (which is 3 KM away from KK City Centre).
-The services also open to public.
+Sutera Harbour Marina Jetty is a harbour between the Pacific Sutera Hotel and the Magellan Sutera Resort.
+Going to the islands is very convenient if you stay in one of these hotels (which is 3 KM away from KK City Centre).
+The boat transfer services are also open to the public.
 Some locals also like the ample free parking space there.

 Destinations